temperature and reaction rates

 Temperature and rates of reaction

-graph to show how rate of reaction changes with temperature When the temperature of the reactant particles is raised they gain kinetic energy; this will allow the particles to move faster and collide more often with each other.
-Not only do the particles collide more frequently but more of the collisions will be successful.
+When the temperature of the reactant particles is raised they gain kinetic energy; this will allow the particles to move faster and collide more often with each other.
+Not only do the particles collide more frequently but more of the collisions will be successful, that is lead to the formation of products.
 The more successful collisions there are the faster will be the rate of reaction.
 Temperature has a large effect on reaction rates.

-As a rough rule of thumb if you raise the temperature by 100C then the rate of reaction doubles.
+As a rough rule of thumb if you raise the temperature of the reactants by 100C then the rate of reaction doubles.
 As the temperature increases a larger proportion of the particles will have energies above the activation energy; this means they will be able to collide successfully and ultimately form the products quicker.

-The graph opposite shows a set of results collected by a student.
-The experiment released a gas and the student repeated the experiment at low, medium and high temperatures.
-You can see that the red line for the high temperature reaction has the steepest gradient or slope showing that the largest volume of gas was released in the shortest time- that is the rate was the fastest for this high temperature reaction.
+graph to show how rate of reaction changes with temperature The graph opposite has been drawn from a set of results collected by a student while carrying out an experiment similar to the one above.
+This experiment also released a gas and the student repeated the experiment at low, medium and high temperatures.
+From the graph you can see that the red line for the high temperature reaction has the steepest gradient or slope showing that the largest volume of gas was released in the shortest time- that is the rate was the fastest for this high temperature reaction.
+The student had no anomalous results since all the points plotted on the graph are close to the lines of best fit.

 The low temperature reaction is shown by the blue curve.
 You can clearly see that this curve has the shallowest gradient or slope showing that the reaction was the slowest.
 The yellow line for medium temperature is located between the high and low temperature curves showing that the rate of this reaction is somewhere between the high and low temperature rates.